Tyler Volk: Environmental studies and teaching

-With Dale Jamieson, Christopher Schlottmann, and others, Volk helped plan and develop the interdisciplinary Environmental Studies Program launched at New York University in Fall 2007.
-In Fall 2014, Environmental Studies became a department in NYU’s Faculty of Arts and Science.
-Volk was awarded NYU’s “Golden Dozen” teaching award for academic years 2003-2004 and 2007-2008.
-In academic year 2008-2009 Volk received an all-university Distinguished Teaching Award.
+Volk worked on the planning and development of the Environmental Studies Program with Dale Jamieson and Christopher Schlottmann, launching it in 2007; the program became a department in NYU’s Faculty of Arts and Science in 2014.
+Volk was awarded NYU’s “Golden Dozen” teaching award in both 2004 and 2008.
+Volk also received a Distinguished Teaching Award in 2009.